sscheib/sscheib.github.io/_posts/2023-07-09-automating-satellite.md

     :warning: The Kickstart Repositories are set to the `download_policy` `immediate` as having them set to `on_demand` is known to cause issues during provisioning.

+    :warning: I recommend setting the `download_policy` to `immediate` on custom upstream repositories, as usually the upstream repositories do **not** keep **all versions** of an RPM, which will cause issues if a client tries to install an older version.
+Red Hat keeps all RPMs in their respective repositories, that's why it is not required to set them on `immediate`.

 3. Define the custom Products and their containing Repositories in `host_vars/<hostname>/06b_custom_products.yml`
     {% gist f483a67504e10ef76189ea5a921dcecc %}
 4. The two definition will be merged in `host_vars/<hostname>/06c_combined_products.yml`